richardcavell/BASICloader/README.txt

     * Detects every error and problem that can reasonably be detected

-    * Understands the file format that is native to each machine
+    * Versatile input options, with the ability to understand the file format that is native to each machine

     * Very customizable output, with many command-line switches